IITDBGroup/cape/README.md

 ## B)  Datasets info

 We used two real world datasets in the experiments:
-- Publication dataset extracted from DBLP
+- Publication dataset extracted from DBLP: [https://dblp.uni-trier.de/](https://dblp.uni-trier.de/)
 - Crime dataset from the Chicago open data portal: [https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2)

 In the experiments we utilized several subsets of these datasets.
 We provide a docker image with Postgres containing all of these datasets.
 Please install docker TODO on your machine and run the command below to fetch the image.